cbarkr/blog/content/homelab/part 4.md

 The next thing I did was employ [Google Takeout](https://takeout.google.com/) to export my entire Google Drive as one big `.tgz` (which I know how to extract thanks to `IMG.3881.jpeg` shown above!).
 For nearly 8 years, I've stored most of [my photography](https://www.cbarkr.com/photos) on Google Drive, so this archive is quite large.
 Fortunately, it's *mostly* organized (by years > months > events), so uploading everything to Nextcloud won't be too painful.
 ## Update
-Nextcloud is slow. *Very* slow.
+While Nextcloud works, it is slow. *Very* slow.
 Here's what I tried to change that:
 1. Use Redis (originally I only used Nextcloud and MariaDB)
 2. [Downscale preview quality](https://docs.nextcloud.com/server/19/admin_manual/configuration_files/previews_configuration.html?highlight=thumbnail#jpeg-quality-setting) by 50%
 3. Install the [Preview Generator](https://apps.nextcloud.com/apps/previewgenerator) app
 4. Configure cron jobs
 5. Increase container memory limits
 ### Preview Generator App
 I configured the preview generator app according to [this](https://github.com/nextcloud/previewgenerator/issues/211#issuecomment-739731976) since the docs did not seem very useful.
 As instructed in the docs, I ran `./occ preview:generate-all -vvv` and found that it only tries the first folder in my drive before giving up.
-This is a known issue that has been reported many times over the years[^2][^3][^4][^5].
 I then tried `preview:pre-generate`, which had the same result.
+These are known issues that have been reported many times over the years[^2][^3][^4][^5] with no indication of being fixed anytime soon.
 ### Cron Jobs
 Another thing that I found bizarre is that Nextcloud recommends cron for background jobs, but cron is not the default option ...?
 Here's a slightly hilarious excerpt from the [documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html#ajax):

 > The AJAX scheduling method is the default option.
 Unfortunately, however, it is also the least reliable.

-Lovely.
 Shouldn't defaults be sensible?
-This almost seems nonsensical, though they do elaborate that AJAX is the default because it "does not require access to the system nor registration with a third-party service".
+It seems nonsensical to default to the worst option, though they do elaborate that AJAX is the default because it "does not require access to the system nor registration with a third-party service".

 What I don't understand is why they require either of those things when they can just run cron jobs in the container?
 This is answered by a forum moderator [here](https://help.nextcloud.com/t/clarification-regarding-cron-jobs-setup-config/134450/6) and [here](https://help.nextcloud.com/t/clarification-regarding-cron-jobs-setup-config/134450/10), but I didn't find these arguments very convincing.
 To start, the main argument against using cron jobs in the main Nextcloud container is that "the philosophy of the docker is each container does exactly one thing"; however, the main Nextcloud container already does multiple things (i.e. "Nextcloud", as a product, is comprised of multiple distinct but integral components) and background jobs appear to be an integral component, therefore they should be part of "Nextcloud".
 Moreover, a philosophy of containerization far more fundamental than doing "exactly one thing" is in the name: containers should be as isolated (i.e. *contained*) from the host as possible.
 The official solution to the cron problem is to run the host system's cron, an approach that violates the most fundamental aspect of containers.
 Meanwhile the alternative is simply to redefine exactly what you mean by "Nextcloud" (i.e. expand its scope to include the sensible default).

 Rant aside, there is another option that does not violate the principle of containerization: use more containers!
 For example, a separate cron container can be added that interfaces with the other Nextcloud containers.
 This option isn't discussed in the docs, only alluded to in the examples [here](https://github.com/nextcloud/docker/tree/master/.examples/dockerfiles/cron) and [here](https://github.com/nextcloud/docker/blob/3a5086de638a87ee66a2529857fe660d783bca1a/.examples/docker-compose/insecure/mariadb/apache/docker-compose.yml#L35), and mentioned in the forums every once in a while (such as [here](https://help.nextcloud.com/t/clarification-regarding-cron-jobs-setup-config/134450/2)).
-I should note that I did not try this solution as I experienced issues running the background jobs directly, let alone indirectly, which I will discuss next.
+I should note that I did not try this solution as I experienced issues running the background jobs directly, let alone indirectly (as one would using a cron container).

 I spent a lot of time reading the forums, and not much time making any progress.
 I couldn't get cron jobs to work.
 As suggested in a number of posts, I tried invoking the background jobs directly (which should be added to system cron[^6]) using the following: